inspiredlabs/cwb.us.org/README.md

 - Who are the _Movers & Shakers_ that matter?
   - The goal is to target just _2 or 3 people in the whole world_ that can help make life better!
   - they might be people you know, such as `Grant Funders`, `Partner/Collaborators` or perhaps new `Sponsors` that have specific investment goals.
-- eg: [Jumpman](https://wish.org/michael-jordan-gift) celebrates his 60th in style!
+- eg: [Michael Jordan](https://wish.org/michael-jordan-gift) celebrates his 60th in style!
-  - By making a **$10m** donation to the Make-A-Wish Foundation it's clear that the charity are having impact and trusted to deliver on their promises – great!
+  - By making a **$10m** donation to the _Make-A-Wish Foundation_ it's clear that the charity are having impact and trusted to deliver on their promises – great!
-  - **More money in = more granted wishes**, their operation effectively _scales_ in proportion to their capacity.
+  - **More money in = more granted wishes**. _Make-A-Wish Foundation_ operation effectively _scales_ in proportion to their capacity.
 Their `Charitable Objectives` get fulfilled in a winner-takes-all feedback loop!
 As they earn funds, it looks like they can grant more wishes.
   - This makes them highly influential.
 People looking to donate (to somewhere/anywhere), simply follow because they _are_ a trusted pair of hands.
 - Can we write a list of our "Micheal Jordans"?
   - here's a list of [50 people](https://www.businessweekly.co.uk/killer50/killer50-profiles) working in tech in Cambridge, England.
 Is there a similar list of `Grant Funders` or `Partner/Collaborators` that we can study?